liz-bagot/testrepository/README.md

 Please add what you consider to the the BEST links to online resources that correspond to the topics below, using the standard [text formatting to add hyperlniks] (https://help.github.com/en/articles/basic-writing-and-formatting-syntax#links).
 E.g., any links about Decred's history should go under "History of Decred: Foundational Documents", while links about how Decred's consensus mechanism works go under "How Hybrid PoW/PoS" works.
 Let's limit ourselves to only the best resources — we don't want an exhaustive list, but a highly curated list.

 ---
-*The text below will be placed at the top of the webpage and serve as an introduction to the educational resources repository.*
+(*The text below will be displayed at the top of the webpage and serve as an introduction to the educational resources repository.*)

 **Decred Information & Educational Resources**

 Decred is a highly complex digital currency that requires some studying before it can be fully understood.
 Below is a carefully curated selection of the best readings, podcasts, video recordings, and other materials to both help newcomers quickly understand Decred and give those familiar with Decred a refresher on the fundamentals.

-*The macro topics in bold below will all be displayed on the same webpage as the text above, with a short descriptor underneath each macro topic.
-When readers click on the title of the macro topic, they will be taken to another page, which will contain all the sub-topics and the hyperlinks underneath each respective sub-topic*
+(*The macro topics in bold below will all be displayed on the same webpage as the text above, with a short descriptor underneath each macro topic.
+When readers click on the title of the macro topic, they will be taken to another page, which will contain all the sub-topics and the hyperlinks underneath each respective sub-topic*)

-**Beginner’s Guide to Decred: The Basics**
+**_Beginner’s Guide to Decred: The Basics_**

 Learn about the fundamentals: What is Decred?
 How does it work?
 Why does it matter?